Preface

 Continuing to improve the NRI model

-Digital transformation demands a continual reexamination of the sources that enrich the NRI model.
-Each year the NRI team examined multiple general and technology-specific sources to identify novel indicators that can help measure and assess the dynamic landscape of digital transformation and network readiness.
+Digital transformation necessitates a constant review of the data that powers the NRI model.
+Annually, the NRI team scours a variety of general and tech-specific sources, pinpointing new indicators that can effectively gauge the ever-shifting terrain of digital evolution and network readiness.

 Technology